klaviyo/klaviyo-swift-sdk/README.md

 The Klaviyo Swift SDK allows developers to incorporate Klaviyo's analytics and push notification functionality in their iOS applications.
 The SDK assists in identifying users and tracking events via the latest [Klaviyo client APIs](https://developers.klaviyo.com/en/reference/api_overview).
-Top reduce performance overhead, API requests are queued and sent in batches.
+To reduce performance overhead, API requests are queued and sent in batches.
 The queue is persisted to local storage so that data is not lost if the device is offline or the app is terminated.

+This SDK supports iOS 13 onwa

 Once integrated, your marketing team will be able to better understand your app users' needs and send them timely messages via APNs.